Jay White

 Jamie White (born 9 October 1992), better known by the ring name Jay White, is a New Zealand professional wrestler.
-He is signed to All Elite Wrestling (AEW), where he is the leader of the Bullet Club sub-group Bang Bang Gang.
+He is signed to All Elite Wrestling (AEW), where he is the leader of the Bang Bang Gang.
 White is a former Unified World Trios Champion (AEW World Trios and ROH World Six-Man Tag Team Champion).

 Prior to signing with AEW, White had a decorated career in New Japan Pro-Wrestling (NJPW) having joined the promotion in 2014 as a Young Lion.
 In June 2016, White left for an overseas excursion, in which he worked for American promotion Ring of Honor (ROH) and British promotion Revolution Pro Wrestling (RPW) through NJPW's international partnerships.
 White returned to NJPW in November 2017 and won the IWGP United States Heavyweight Championship the following January.
 In 2018, he betrayed his fellow Chaos stablemates to join Bullet Club, and becoming the group's fourth leader.
-White is also a former IWGP Heavyweight Champion, IWGP Intercontinental Champion, and NEVER Openweight Champion, making him the fifth NJPW Triple Crown Champion and the first NJPW Grand Slam Champion.
-In 2022, White also captured the IWGP World Heavyweight Championship.
+White is also a former two-time IWGP Heavyweight Champion, IWGP Intercontinental Champion, and NEVER Openweight Champion, making him the sixth NJPW Triple Crown Champion and the first NJPW Grand Slam Champion.